RASEEL9/RASEEL9/README.md

 - 💻 Proficient in **backend architecture, API development, and scalable applications**.
 - 🌱 Currently developing **AI-powered solutions** and enhancing my expertise in **deep learning**.
-- 🎯 Career Goal: Secure a **leading role in AI & software engineering**, contribute to cutting-edge innovations, and pursue my **dream job at Elm**.
+- 🎯 Career Goal: Secure a **leading role in AI & software engineering**, contribute to cutting-edge innovations
 - 🏆 **Award-Winning Developer** - **2nd Place at GOSI Hackathon 2024** for AI-Powered Personal Trainer Project.
 - 📸 Aspiring entrepreneur with a vision for launching a **photography business**.